-The 4-bit RRRR sub-field (see Table 14-7) indicates the type of action associated with the error.
+The 4-bit RRRR sub-field (see Table 14-9) indicates the type of action associated with the error.
 Actions include read and write operations, prefetches, cache evictions, and snoops.
 Generic error is returned when the type of error cannot be determined.
-Generic read and generic write are returned when the processor cannot determine the type of instruction or data request that caused the error.
-Eviction and snoop requests apply only to the caches.
-All of the other requests apply to TLBs, caches and interconnects.
+Generic read and generic write are returned when the processor cannot determine the type of instruction or data request that

-Table 14-7.
+Table 14-9.
 Encoding of Request (RRRR) Sub-Field